Fix Microsoft Store is blocked error in Windows 11

 FAQs

-I have written a detailed step-by-step guide on how to Implement Applocker using Intune.
-You can refer to this article to learn about Applocker and get more information on it.
+I have written a detailed step-by-step guide on implementing Applocker using Intune.
+You can refer to this article to learn about Applocker and get more information.

-If you are looking to disable Microsoft Store rather than enabling it.
-You can refer to the blog post: How to disable Microsoft Store apps in Windows using Intune.
+If you are looking to disable the Microsoft Store rather than enable it.
+Refer to the blog post: How to disable Microsoft Store apps in Windows using Intune.

 Leave a Comment